 Yes, the advert is that bad.

-There are many more times that brands and agencies have got it wrong, but these are certainly our particular stand outs here at OTB.
-Feel free to share in the comments section any other adverts you feel should have made the list.
+There are many more times that brands and agencies have got it wrong, but these are certainly our particular stand outs here at Think OTB.
+Feel free to share in the comments section any other ads you feel should have made the list of worst adverts of all time.